txtdirect/txtdirect/README.md

 ---

-Copyright 2017 - The TXTDIRECT Authors
+Copyright 2017 - The TXTDirect Authors